aiven/devportal/docs/tools/terraform/reference/cookbook/kafka-debezium-postgres-source.rst

 - One Aiven Apache Kafka Connect service is configured with public access
 - Then a service integration is created within Kafka Connect service.
 This integration will use 2 internal topics for storing status and offset.
 - The last Aiven service that will be provisioned is the actual Debezium source connector for PostgreSQL, which is specified by the "connector.class" and is configured with the connection strings to access the PostgreSQL database and listen for all data changes on one or more tables.
 In our case, it will be "tab1" in "defaultdb", "public" schema.
 The plugin used is "wal2json" that converts WAL events (WAL stands for Write Ahead Logging) into JSON payload that is sent to the Kafka topic.
 The Kafka topic that the Debezium connector creates has the name "replicator.public.tab1", where "replicator" is the logical database used by Debezium connector to monitor for data changes and "public" and "tab1" are the name of the schema and the table name respectively.
-One important thing to otice is the "depends_on" property that establishes a dependency between the services creation in order to avoid failures.
+One important thing to notice is the "depends_on" property that establishes a dependency between the services creation in order to avoid failures.

 More resources